 The Transportation Improvement Program (TIP) identifies the timing and funding of all transportation improvements involving federal funds over the next five years for the Region and must be consistent with the overall objectives and strategies identified in the LRTP.
 The TIP is a dynamic document; amendments occur when new projects are identified through federal discretionary programs or modifications to existing projects are deemed necessary.
-The 2011-2014 TIP was adopted in June 2010.
-The next TIP will be adopted in June 2013.
+The 2014-2017 TIP was adopted in June 2013.